bright/new-www/content/blog/create-ci-cd-pipeline-in-gitlab-with-aws-cdk-docker-spring-boot-and gradle.md

 }
 ```

 A lot of stuff is going on here.
-Let’s explain a little ;)\
+Let’s explain a little. 😉

 First, we are creating `VPC` and ECS `cluster`.
 Then we are using `ApplicationLoadBalancedFargateService`.
 This construct will set up fargate service running on ecs cluster frontend by public application load balancer.
 The important thing here is passing our app image from ECR with a tag equal to commit sha value (image with commit sha tag was pushed in the previous step).

 ```